 The two smaller labels in the bag are identical.
 One of these labels is applied to the top, rear cover of the chassis.
-The remaining label is a spare label that must be securely stored or destroyed.
+The remaining label is applied to the top cover of the chassis.
 These labels are also white with blue ink.